 An epicurean adventure to: South Africa

-It's made in four easy steps; cook the pasta, chop the veg, mix the dressing and combine.
-Voila!
+It comes together in four easy steps: Cook the pasta, chop the veg, mix the dressing and combine.
+Simple, colourful and very hard to stop picking at from the fridge.

 Jump to: